awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 ### Network mode<a name="fargate-tasks-networkmode"></a>

-Amazon ECS task definitions for Fargate require that the network mode is set to `awsvpc`\.
+Amazon ECS task definitions for AWS Fargate require that the network mode is set to `awsvpc`\.
 The `awsvpc` network mode provides each task with its own elastic network interface\.
-For more information, see [Fargate task networking](https://docs.aws.amazon.com/AmazonECS/latest/userguide/fargate-task-networking.html) in the *Amazon Elastic Container Service User Guide for AWS Fargate*\.
+For more information, see [AWS Fargate task networking](https://docs.aws.amazon.com/AmazonECS/latest/userguide/fargate-task-networking.html) in the *Amazon Elastic Container Service User Guide for AWS Fargate*\.

 A network configuration is also required when creating a service or manually running tasks\.
-For more information, see [Fargate task networking ](https://docs.aws.amazon.com/AmazonECS/latest/userguide/fargate-task-networking.html)in the *Amazon Elastic Container Service User Guide for AWS Fargate*\.
+For more information, see [AWS Fargate task networking ](https://docs.aws.amazon.com/AmazonECS/latest/userguide/fargate-task-networking.html)in the *Amazon Elastic Container Service User Guide for AWS Fargate*\.

 ### Task Operating Systems<a name="fargate-task-os"></a>

-When you configure a task and container definition for Fargate, you must specify the Operating System that the container runs\.
-The following Operating Systems are supported for Fargate:
+When you configure a task and container definition for AWS Fargate, you must specify the Operating System that the container runs\.
+The following Operating Systems are supported for AWS Fargate:
 + Amazon Linux 2
 + Windows Server 2019 Full
 + Windows Server 2019 Core